 Photo credit: Thái An

 Sometimes life's timing just doesn't work out the way we'd like it to, and this is often true when you're job searching.
 Interviewing and waiting for offers that may or may not ever come can take an emotional toll.
-Which means that if you get a job offer from your second-choice employer and haven't heard from your first choice, you might decide to accept the offer so you get closure.
+This means that if you get a job offer from your second-choice employer and haven't heard from your first choice, you might decide to accept the offer so you get closure.

-But what if your first-choice employer comes back to you with an offer after you've not only accepted the other job, but started working there?
+But what if your first-choice employer comes back to you with an offer after you've not only accepted the other job but started working there?
 Should you even consider the offer from your first choice?
 Isn't that a little like ditching your intended bride or groom at the altar?

 The short answer is yes, you should negotiate the offer from your first choice, and no, it's not like ditching someone at the altar.
 Employment isn't marriage - neither party offers a guarantee.
 The majority of junior professionals will have an “at-will” employment agreement, which means the employer or employee can end the working relationship at any time.

-Also, taking the time to negotiate the offer from your first choice may illuminate how the employer will treat you, and you may realize the first offer from your second choice is a better fit for you.
+Taking the time to negotiate the offer from your first choice may illuminate how the employer will treat you, and you may realize the first offer from your second choice is a better fit for you.

 How well do you know the companies?

 Have you researched news and public investor filings, talked to several people, or have a mentor employed there?
 Did someone you know at the company invite you to apply?

 Or is most of what you know from paid company efforts – like their website, company profiles (like The Muse, LinkedIn, or BuiltIn), and from media stories generated by corporate public relations offices?

 Be aware that many large consumer brands heavily market their attractiveness as an employer – thinking that this is a more interesting media story to its target customer (employed, working people), than just “use our service or product.”
 One of the goals with these kinds of marketing campaigns is to get as many applications as possible without regard to fit.